akhirdekar/ece-264/projects/RPG Turn-Based Battle/README.md

 # RPG Turn-Based Battle Game

 ## Description
 This is a simple turn-based RPG battle game implemented in C++.
 The game follows a structured turn-based combat system where heroes and enemies take turns attacking each other until one side is fully defeated.
-It demonstrates C++ fundamentals and object-oriented design (OOP) principles.
+Each character has a name, hit points (HP), and attack points (AP) and the game loads characters from a structured input file

 ## Features
-- Four character types: **Archer, Warrior, Mage, and Enemy**, each with unique base and special attacks.
+- There are four character types: **Archer, Warrior, Mage, and Enemy**, each with unique base and special attacks.
 - **Turn-based combat** where each hero and enemy attacks in order.
 - **Special attacks** automatically activate every third attack.
 - **Battle system** where characters attack the first alive enemy or hero.